cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-teardown.md

 It's also possible to delete the Manager and its accompanying resources (the servers, networks, security groups and any other resource that was configured within the Manager Blueprint) via the CLI.

-# Step 11: Teardown the management environment
+# Actionable: Teardown the management environment

 Next, you can teardown the management environment if you have no use for it anymore.